izzatzainir01/COMP2042_CW_hcyiz1/README.md

 ## Changes
 ### General Refactoring
  - Removed unused and/or redundant variables, imports and methods throughout all the classes.
+ - Renamed classes/methods/variables into names that make more sense personally.
+ - Encapsulated most of the variables throughout all classes, excluding constants.
  - Rearranged some methods and/or variables in a particular order to make it more readable personally.
+ - Reduced the responsibilities of some classes by moving methods to other classes and/or creating new classes.
- - Added comments everywhere to help with readability and ease of knowing what something does.
+ - Added comments everywhere to help with readability.
  - Reorganised the classes into packages and sub-packages.
- - Renamed classes/methods/variables into names that make more sense personally.
- - Encapsulated most of the variables throughout all classes, with the exception of constants.

 ### Class Separation
-Separated some large classes into smaller ones.
-A notable class that received this treatment is the Crack class, which was separated from Brick.
-This was done in order to allow for any future additions to easily access the Crack class as well as to reduce bloat in the Brick class.

-Another notable separation is the Levels class, which used to be some methods in the Wall (now Game) class for creating levels.
+ - Separated Crack from Brick to allow future additions with easier access to Crack and reduce bloat.
+ - Separated level creation from Game (formerly Wall) into a Levels class to reduce the Game's responsibilities.

 ### Design Patterns
-Attempted to implement the MVC (Model-View-Controller) design pattern to the project.
-A lot of classes were added as a result of this, notably View classes.
-Another notable design pattern that I attempted to implement is the Factory design pattern, which I implemented on the Brick classes.
+ - Attempted to implement MVC (Model-View-Controller) design pattern to the project.
+ - Implemented the Factory pattern on the Brick classes, resulting in a BrickFactory class.

 ### Game Changes
-Made it so that when the user loses a level, they'd have to start from the very beginning, rather than from the same level.
-The same goes for when the user restarts the game via the pause screen, the winning screen or the losing screen.

-Implemented a score system that keeps track of the user's username and total score throughout the game and saves them into a .csv file upon leaving the game.
+ - Implemented a `tick` system, where every `tick`, the game checks the states of the different elements to make decisions.
+The `tick` is called by the GameController in a loop.
+This system was originally in the GameBoard (now GameController); I simply moved it to the Game.
+ - Implemented a score system, with different types of Bricks contributing different scores.
 The score is reduced every time the ball is lost.
-To make this work, I managed to write a basic CSV API that eased this process.

-Other minor changes include making the Ball and Player move faster as the original game's speed was painfully slow.
-Besides that, I improved the collision system which made the bounces feel a bit smoother.
-I also made the Ball randomise its angle of travel every time it collides with a Brick to promote unpredictability, which makes the game much more fun personally.
+ - Increased the speed of Player and Ball because the original speed was painfully slow.
+ - Moved all collision checks except Player into Game and improved the collision system.
+ - Randomised the Ball's travel angle after every impact with a Brick to promote unpredictability.
+ - Made players restart from the first level rather than from the same level.

 ### Cosmetic Changes
-Added many new Views to the game in addition to improving the existing Views in the original project.
-Some notable new Views are the following:
+ - Improved the original Views (Home Menu, Pause screen) and used JButtons instead of Rectangles.
- - Info Views
+ - Added Info Views accessible from Home Menu for the game's description and controls.
- - High Score list
- - Username prompt
+ - Added a High Score List View accessible from Home Menu that displays a ranking of the top 20 users and their scores.
+ - Added a View that prompts the user for their username before the Game starts.
- - Game End Views (cleared a round, all rounds, or lost the game)
+ - Added Views for when the game is stopped due to the player clearing a level, clearing all levels or loses the game.

 ### Other Changes
+ - Abstracted a Controller class and some View classes with similar templates to avoid rewriting code.
+ - Wrote some utility classes to help with repetitive code.
+ - Implemented a static Timer to avoid creating a new instance of a Timer for every new game.
  - Used Maven build tools
  - Did some JUnit tests
  - Added Javadocs